mehdibahou/AWS-Version-of-Job-Offers-Aggregator/README.md

 ## Web Application

 A web application built with Next.js provides a user-friendly interface for visualizing job offers.
 The application displays job offers on a Google Map, along with details and links to the job postings.

-## Orchestration with Apache Airflow

-Apache Airflow orchestrates the entire data pipeline.
-It defines and schedules workflows to ensure that data collection, processing, and web application tasks are executed in a coordinated manner.

 ## Contributing